cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 You can try to use a simplistic query (this example is SQL in Azure Cosmos DB PostgreSQL API) to identify similar players.

-But the **WHERE clause only contains three attributes** ... it's not a **"full-spectrun"** query.
+But the **WHERE clause only contains three attributes** ... it's not a **"full-spectrum"** query.

 <p align="center">
     <img src="img/query-greatest-base-stealers.png" width="90%">
 </p>

-In the vector query search below (bottom of page) we'll simply ask instead:
-**find me players like Rickey Henderson**.
+In the vector query search below (bottom of page) **we'll simply ask instead: find me players like Rickey Henderson!**.

 #### But what if you're not in the baseball business?

-This vector search solution is just an example; it's easily modifiable for your use-cases.
+This vector search app is just an example; it's easily modifiable for your use-cases.

 ---